 The program includes two levels of evaluation:

-First Action Official MethodsSM are evaluated by first convening experts to develop voluntary consensus standards.
-They are then subject to collective expert judgment of methods using the adopted standards.
-All AOAC Official MethodsSM are reviewed by Expert Review Panels for First Action AOAC Official Methods of AnalysisSM status, continuance, repeal, and/or to recommend for AOAC Final Action Official Methods status.
+Convening experts first evaluate First Action Official MethodsSM to develop voluntary consensus standards.
+The methods are then subject to collective expert judgment of methods using the adopted standards.
+Expert Review Panels review all AOAC Official MethodsSM for First Action AOAC Official Methods of AnalysisSM status, continuance, repeal, and/or to recommend for AOAC Final Action Official Methods status.

 Methods must be shown to be reproducible before they are considered for Final Action, meaning that they perform consistently despite deviations in personnel, equipment, location and laboratory set up.

-Final Action Official Methods are approved by the Official Methods Board following the Expert Review Panel review and approval.
+The Official Methods Board approves Final Action Official Methods following the Expert Review Panel review and approval.